German, Dutch banks 'well-prepared' for Greek financial ructions

 Greece’s international creditors refused to extend the country’s bailout in talks at the weekend, prompting savers to queue to withdraw cash from the country’s beleaguered banks and taking Athens’ standoff to a dangerous new level.

-“We are very well-prepared because we’ve been anticipating a situation like this for a long time,” said a spokesman for Germany’s second biggest lender, Commerzbank (CBKG.DE).
+“We are very well-prepared because we’ve been anticipating a situation like this for a long time,” said a spokesman for Germany’s second biggest lender, Commerzbank.

 The Athens stock exchange will also be closed on Monday as the government tries to manage the financial fallout of the disagreement with the European Union and the International Monetary Fund.

-Germany’s biggest lender, Deutsche Bank (DBKGn.DE), said it felt well-prepared and was keeping a close eye on developments.
+Germany’s biggest lender, Deutsche Bank, said it felt well-prepared and was keeping a close eye on developments.

 Most large banks have established working groups to plan around scenarios of government and bank insolvencies, which can cause rapid collateral damage to other financial market players if for example, funds are transferred to a suddenly insolvent counter-party.